- 1 What Is Air Layering?

 Finally, you wrap the moss in a plastic wrap of some kind and secure it with rope or string.

 By removing these sections of the plant, you prevent nutrients from moving below the cut area.
 However, water and nutrients can still move up to the area.
 This means that the leaves on the stem will remain healthy, and the buildup of nutrients at the cut site (along with rooting hormone) will activate what are known as adventitious buds, causing them to turn into roots.
 Once these roots have grown enough, the stem can be cut off the parent plant and potted up.

-How Air Layering Differs From Taking Cuttings
+Air Layering vs. Taking Cuttings